School bus driver accused of molesting 2 female students

 The sexual assaults began last October and continued near-daily until one of the girls spoke with guidance counselors on Jan.
 17, according to an affidavit of probable cause filed by police.
 The girls were under the age of 13 and attended school in Kinnelon.

 The sexual abuse occurred on the bus after Thomasevich parked at the school and allowed the children to play “hide and seek,” authorities said.
 He arrived at the school early enough that the students remained on the parked bus, authorities said, and used the opportunity to commit the assaults.
-Thomasevich also bribed the girls with candy and donuts so they would not to reveal what was happening, authorities said.
+Thomasevich also bribed the girls with candy and donuts so they would not reveal what was happening, authorities said.

 When questioned this week by police, authorities say Thomasevich told officers he might have touched one student, but that it was accidental because his eyes were closed for the game.
 He denied touching the other student.